-Certain amounts presented have been reclassified within the "Condensed Consolidated Statements of Operations and Comprehensive Income" to conform with the current period presentation, including a prior year reclassification from Interest expense, net to Interest income for three months ended March 31, 2023.
+Certain amounts presented have been reclassified within the "Condensed Consolidated Statements of Operations and Comprehensive Income" to conform with the current period presentation, including a prior year reclassification from interest expense, net to interest income for the three and six months ended March 31, 2023 June 30, 2023.
 The reclassifications occurred as a result of an increase in the significance of the current year amount.
 There was no change to the Condensed Consolidated Balance Sheet, Statements of Operations and Comprehensive Income, and Statements of Cash Flows from the reclassification.